 In the energy arena, Munaf has litigated a wide variety of matters including issues related to split title of mineral rights, CO&O agreements, farm-out agreements, CAPL issues, surface rights and land related disputes, major pipeline failures, as well as disputes related to contractual arrangements.
 In addition, Munaf has represented numerous clients in respect of regulatory litigation.
 Notably, Munaf represented Imperial Oil Resources Ventures Limited in respect of injunctive and judicial review proceedings against the Minister of Fisheries and Oceans as well as a number of NGO's pertaining to Imperial Oil's $8 Billion Kearl Oil Sands Project arising from a Joint Review Panel recommendation.

-In representing financial institutions, Munaf has extensive experience with issues relating to bills of exchange, verification agreements, clearings procedures, conversion allegations and recovery issues related to fraud.
+In representing financial institutions, Munaf has extensive experience with issues relating to bills of exchange, verification agreements, clearing procedures, conversion allegations and recovery issues related to fraud.
 Indeed, Munaf has represented financial institutions on some of the largest fraud claims in Canada, including claims involving multi-jurisdictional asset recovery.

 Munaf also regularly is called upon to prosecute and defend claims in defamation.
 Most recently, Munaf defended Mayor Naheed Nenshi, Mayor of Calgary, in respect of a $6 Million defamation claim advanced by a developer relating to comments made relating to election financing laws.